 Kensoft PH

 What’s up!
-Kent is my name.
+I'm Kent.
 The name KENSOFT is derived from the words Kent and Software.
 My programming language of choice is Java, which I use to create computer applications.
 In a company, I created applications and a website.

 Website